binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 1. Educating your workers
 3. Creating a [culture](http://blog.binarymist.net/2014/04/26/culture-in-the-work-place/) that thinks about security and includes it as part of who they are
-4. Test your workers.
+4. Test your workers (come in after hours and check who has left monitors on).
 Measure the results.
 Make sure your investment is falling on fertile ground and actually taking root.
 Adjust your training and change techniques to address weak areas.
 Measure again.
 Keep iterating on this.
 3. Again simple stuff, but from my experience, if your organisation falls into this bucket, until an attacker takes advantage of this, management seems blissfully unaware.
 So...
 If you see it, put your [change agent skills](http://blog.binarymist.net/2014/04/26/culture-in-the-work-place/#effecting-change) to work.
 This can take significant cultural change.
 Be patient and make that change move from ground up.
 It does not matter where you sit in the organisations hierarchy.
 If you do not really know where to start, I would recommend grabbing a copy of [Fearless Change](http://blog.binarymist.net/2013/06/22/ideas-for-more-effective-meetings-and-presentations/).
 It is not about meetings and presentations by the way.
 I have gained a lot of insight on how to gently change organisations and bring big improvements in many areas.
 I would also recommend [Nonviolent Communication](http://en.wikipedia.org/wiki/Nonviolent_Communication) by Marshall Rosenberg.

 ### Networking Equipment